Kia Stinger hatchback (2017 - ) review

 All models have an 8.0-inch touch-screen infotainment system with satellite-navigation, which includes traffic information, Apple CarPlay and Android Auto for connecting your smartphone.
 You also get a head-up display as standard in all models, which displays speed and navigation instructions on the windscreen to save glancing down at the instrument panel.
 Said panel skips traditional analogue dials in favour of a digital 7.0-inch display.

 How practical is it?

-The low front seating position is mirrored in the back, with chairs that sink low into the chassis and give plenty of head-room for two adults despite the sloping roofline.
-There’s a third space in the middle, but taller passengers will struggle there.
+The low front seating position is mirrored in the back, with chairs that sit low to the floor and give plenty of head-room for two adults despite the sloping roofline.
+There’s a third space in the middle, but taller passengers will struggle there, and the seat is also rather narrow.
 The wireless charger – standard in all cars – gives you somewhere to store your phone, there are two cupholders by the gearstick, and a cubby hole under the armrest.
-The boot is quite shallow, but the hatchback boot lid means it’s easy to load stuff in, with 406 litres of space.
-However, that’s not as impressive as the 480 litres found in the back of the A5 Sportback, or the massive 563 litres found in the Volkswagen Arteon.
-Still, the rear seats fold down – not quite flat, but not far off – giving a larger 1114 litre load space, although again, it’s not quite as capacious as rivals.
+The boot is quite shallow, but the hatchback boot lid means it’s easy to load stuff in, with useful 406 litres of space.
+However, that’s not as impressive as you get in the A5 Sportback or Volkswagen Arteon.
+Still, the rear seats fold down – not quite flat, but not far off – giving a larger 1114-litre load space, although again, it’s not quite as capacious as rivals.

 What's it like to drive?